hkjels/t.vim/Readme.md

-# t-vim - Work in progress
+# t.vim - Work in progress

 Integrates "t" with vim, making task-management even more rapid